The Ultimate Checklist for Launching a Safety Clothing Brand in 2025

 Documentation Preparation

-[ ] Create a compliance documentation folder structure (one folder per SKU)
+[ ] Create a compliance documentation folder structure (One folder per SKU)

-[ ] Identify all required label content: fiber content, country of origin, care instructions, standard certification statement, size
+[ ] Identify all required label content: fiber content, country of origin, care instructions, Standard certification statement, size

 [ ] Prepare a compliance declaration template